 A great idea for a Boxing Day email campaign is to promote the sale as the last sale of the year so you can use the sense of urgency for your own good — here’s an example:

-Compared to Christmas, New Year’s Eve doesn’t seem that big of an observance, especially in the Western and English-speaking world.
+Compared to Christmas, New Year’s Eve may not seem like as big an observance, especially in the Western and English-speaking world.
 However, even Americans stay up past the Times Square Ball Drop.
 So, sending a digital postcard to your customers will be more than welcome.
-C’mon, even the second season of Euphoria started at a New Year’s party!

-To make your email marketing life easier, Selzy collected New Year newsletter ideas and tips in the guide that are definitely worth checking weeks before the deadline.
+To make your email marketing life easier, Selzy collected New Year newsletter ideas and tips in a separate guide that’s worth checking a few weeks before the holiday.

 Want to use this observance in your email marketing strategy?
 Share fun history facts about computer science, offer discounts and deals for coding online courses, invite your subscribers to Hour of Code, or just send some niche memes about programming.